 Instead of doing some crazy pumpkin cheesecake (which can totally happen at some point), I decided to do my own take on a classic: Vanilla Bean Cheesecake.
 I used my favorite vanilla bean pods from Rodelle, which perfectly flavored the cheesecake with a floral, rich vanilla taste.

-Now back to this cheesecake.
+Now back to this vanilla bean cheesecake.
 It’s simply delicious, and provides the perfect base for a variety of edible decorations on top.

 Since fresh figs are in season, I went for those, and paired them with pistachios and honey.
 But the possibilities are endless: berries, whipped cream, a chocolate drizzle… you name it.